pat-marty/the-local-ibex-source/content/en/docs/hiking/kroentenhuette_sac.md

 ## Quick Summary

 - A very warm hike to the <hl>Kröntenhütte SAC</hl> near the city of <hl>Erstfeld</hl>.
-- <hl>Special permit required</hl> to drive up the <hl>Erstfeldertal</hl>; a day permit costs about 20.- and can be purchased at the Kiosk outside of the Migros on Gotthardstrasse
+- <hl>Special permit required</hl> to drive up the <hl>Erstfeldertal</hl> was required; a day permit cost about 20.- and could be purchased at the Kiosk outside of the Migros on Gotthardstrasse
-- Suggested to hike up the southern side of the valley instead of the northern side.
-Most people seem to hike up along the river on the north side so you will likely have the trail mostly to yourself if you hike up on the southern side
+- We decided to hike up on the southern side of the valley instead of the northern side.
+Most people seemed to hike up along the river on the north side so we had the trail mostly to ourselves if you hike up on the southern side
-- As you will be able to tell from the thick green foliage, this valley is quite temperate.
-It is worth going early in the morning as it can get extremely hot here later in the day during the summer months
+- As the thick green foliage suggests, this valley is quite temperate.
+We decided to go early in the morning because it can get extremely hot here later in the day during the summer months
-- It is worth making a stop at the <hl>Obersee</hl> near the <hl>Kröntenhütte</hl>
+- We thoroughly enjoyed making a stop at the <hl>Obersee</hl> near the <hl>Kröntenhütte</hl>

 ## Ascent to the Kröntenhütte SAC